New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Supplemental insurance can help your workforce make the most of summer

-The 58% of employees who save their vacation time for the prime summer months10—June, July and August—may not be prepared for the potential expenses of summertime’s risks and dangers.
-But with 93% of employees enrolled in supplemental insurance noting that their policies help protect their financial security,11 employers have the ability to help their workforce become and stay prepared for the unexpected.
+Employees who save their vacation time for the summer months —June, July and August— may not be prepared for the potential expenses of summertime’s risks and dangers.
+In fact, only 34% of employers indicate they offer supplemental insurance.
+Meaning employers have the ability to help their workforce become and stay prepared for the unexpected.

 Aflac provides a number of supplemental insurance options, and three in particular can be helpful in combating summertime risks turned realities: accident insurance, hospital indemnity insurance and cancer insurance.
 Helping employees pay for expenses that aren’t covered by health insurance can be a lifesaver, figuratively and literally.
 As the song goes, there ain’t no cure for the summertime blues — but there is help for the rest of the season’s ailments.